 How Does Medicaid Affect State Budgets?

-States finance the nonfederal share of their Medicaid expenditures in large part through general revenues, which consist of revenue from sources including personal and corporate income taxes and sales taxes.
+States finance the nonfederal share of their Medicaid expenditures in large part through general revenues, which consist of revenues from sources including personal and corporate income taxes and sales taxes.
 States can also use funds raised from local governments and through taxes on healthcare providers to finance the nonfederal share of their Medicaid payments.

 Those sources of Medicaid funding have received increased attention because states have used them to create complex financing mechanisms designed to maximize the amount of federal Medicaid funds coming to the states, thereby drawing down federal Medicaid funds without expending much, if any, state general funds.

 Under the ACA expansion of Medicaid, the federal government paid 100 percent of the cost of Medicaid expansion coverage from 2014 to 2016.
 The federal share dropped in subsequent years before settling at 90 percent in 2020 and each year thereafter.
 By comparison, the federal government pays between 50 and 77 percent of the cost of other Medicaid enrollees, depending on the state.
+As of 2025, the uninsured rate in the 10 states that have not expanded Medicaid coverage is nearly twice as high as states that have implemented the expansion (14.1 and 7.6 percent, respectively).

-How Has COVID-19 Impacted State Medicaid Spending?
+How Did COVID-19 Impact State Medicaid Spending and Enrollment?

 Further Reading